steemit/devportal-tutorials-js/tutorials/20_account_reputation/README.md

 ## Intro

-This tutorial will show the method of capturing a queried tag name and matching it to the steemit database.
-We are using the `call` function provided by the `dsteem` library to pull tags from the steem blockchain.
+This tutorial will show the method of capturing a queried tag name and matching it to the Steem.
+We are using the `call` function provided by the `dsteem` library to pull accounts from the Steem blockchain.
 A simple HTML interface is used to both capture the string query as well as display the completed search.

 ## steps

-1.  [**Configure connection**](#configure-conn) Configuration of `dsteem` to use the proper connection and network.
+1.  [**App setup**](#app-setup) Configuration of `dsteem` to use the proper connection and network.
 2.  [**Search account**](#search-account) Collecting the relevant search criteria
 3.  [**Interpret account reputation**](#run-reputation) Running the search and interpreting reputation.
 4.  [**Output**](#output) Displaying the results

-#### 1. Configure connection <a name="configure-conn"></a>
+#### 1. App setup <a name="app-setup"></a>

 Below we have `dsteem` pointing to the production network with the proper chainId, addressPrefix, and endpoint.
 There is a `public/app.js` file which holds the Javascript segment of this tutorial.
 In the first few lines we define the configured library and packages: